-(3) Awards granted under the Amended 2018 EIP to our non-employee directors are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2018 EIP.
-However, pursuant to our current compensation program for non-employee directors, the aggregate number of shares of our common stock subject to awards that will automatically be granted on an annual basis to all of our current directors who are not executive officers as a group will be as follows: (i) with respect to such awards to be granted on the date of the Annual Meeting, such aggregate number will be 277,500 shares (which consists of a stock option and a restricted stock unit award, together equal to the stock option equivalent of 30,000 shares of our common stock, for each of our current non-employee directors, other than Mr. Myers (who was appointed to the Board on October 19, 2021 and, therefore, is only eligible to receive such awards with an aggregate value equal to the stock option equivalent of 22,500 shares of our common stock) and Ms. Sun (who was appointed to the Board on December 10, 2021 and, therefore, is only eligible to receive such awards with an aggregate value equal to the stock option equivalent of 15,000 shares of our common stock); and (ii) with respect to such awards to be granted on the date of each annual meeting of stockholders after the Annual Meeting, such aggregate number will be 300,000 shares (which consists of a stock option and a restricted stock unit award, together equal to the stock option equivalent of 30,000 shares of our common stock, for each of our current non-employee directors).
+(2) Awards granted under the Amended 2018 EIP to our non-employee directors are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2018 EIP, and our Board and our Compensation Committee have not granted any awards under the Amended 2018 EIP subject to stockholder approval of this Proposal 2.
+However, pursuant to our current compensation program for non-employee directors, and based on the current composition of our Board, on the date of each annual meeting of our stockholders, the aggregate number of shares of our common stock subject to awards that will automatically be granted to all of our current directors who are not executive officers as a group will be 240,000 shares (which consists of a stock option and a restricted stock unit award, together equal to the stock option equivalent of 30,000 shares of our common stock, for each of our current non-employee directors).
 On and after the date of the Annual Meeting, any such stock options and restricted stock unit awards will be granted under the Amended 2018 EIP if this Proposal 2 is approved by our stockholders.
 For additional information regarding our current compensation program for non-employee directors, please see "Director Compensation" below.